Why Every High-Altitude Trekker Needs a Pulse Oximeter

 Bonus: It Helps Your Entire Group

-• Identify who needs acclimatization breaks
+• Identifies who needs additional acclimatization

 Final Thoughts: When the Air Gets Thin, Data Matters